book blogger hop

 The Book Blogger Hop was originally created by Crazy-For-Books and is currently being hosted by Coffee Addicted Writer.
 Every Friday, a new question is posted for book bloggers to answer in the coming week.
 The purpose of the hop is connection and community.
 You can discover new blogs to follow, new books to read, and you may end up with some new followers, as well!

-Submitted by Billy, Coffee Addicted Writer
+Submitted by Billy, Coffee-Addicted Writer.

-Continue reading “Book Blogger Hop: Reading Motivation”
+Continue reading “Book Blogger Hop: A Sequel to a Classic”

 first lines friday

-First Lines Friday: February 6th, 2026
+First Lines Friday: March 20th, 2026

 First Lines Fridays is a weekly feature for book lovers hosted by Wandering Words.
 What if instead of judging a book by its cover, its author or its prestige, we judged it by its opening lines?
 If you want to make your own post, feel free to use or edit the banner above, and follow the rules below: